DSXiangLi/DecryptPrompt/README.md

   - SFT Memorizes, RL Generalizes: A Comparative Study of Foundation Model Post-training
   - Cognitive Behaviors that Enable Self-Improving Reasoners, or, Four Habits of Highly Effective STaRs
   - Thoughts Are All Over the Place: On the Underthinking of o1-Like LLMs
+  - All Roads Lead to Likelihood: The Value of Reinforcement Learning in Fine-Tuning
 - R1 Reprodce
   - LogicRL: Logic-RL: Unleashing LLM Reasoning with Rule-Based Reinforcement Learning
   - [SimpleR1](https://hkust-nlp.notion.site/simplerl-reason)